expo/expo/docs/pages/build-reference/apk.md

 ### Emulator ("Virtual device")

-> If you haven't installed or run an Android emulator before, follow the [Android Studio emulator guide](/workflow/android-studio-emulator.md) before proceeding.
+> If you haven't installed or run an Android Emulator before, follow the [Android Studio emulator guide](/workflow/android-studio-emulator.md) before proceeding.

 - Once your build is completed, download the APK from the build details page or the link provided when `eas build` is done.
 - Open up your emulator.
 - Drag the APK file into the emulator.
 - The app will be installed in a few seconds.
 When it's complete, navigate to the app launcher, find the app icon and open it.
-- You can share this build, it will run on any Android emulator or device.
+- You can share this build, it will run on any Android Emulator or device.

 ### Physical device